 Is there anything bad about them?

 I wouldn’t use a low ankle shoe for very cold conditions or hiking in the snow.
 For this I would definitely opt for higher ankle boots with more insulation.
 Also because of the rigid outer sole they’re not great for cycling in wet weather as your feet can slip on the peddles.
 They’re absolutely fine for work commutes or for shorter cycle trips but I wouldn’t use them for cycle tours.

 If anything I would say they are better suited to wider feet, however, unless your feet are exceptionally narrow they should be great.
 Also, they come up fractionally smaller than other shoes, so consider buying a half size bigger especially for longer hikes if your feet are likely to swell.
-With all hiking shoes it’s definitely best to try them on first, here are some places which stock them; Sports Direct, Blacks, Go Outdoors, Cotswold Outdoors.
+With all hiking shoes it’s definitely best to try them on first, here are some places which stock them; Sports Direct, Go Outdoors.

 Do you need a vegan shoe?

 Personally, I think if you care about animal welfare then wearing animal products is no different to eating them.
 Enough light has been shed on the leather industry to know that their practises are extremely cruel and inhumane.
 Now that we know about the animal products in glue I think it’s important to make a stand and find alternatives.

 Years ago, finding vegan hiking shoes was a) very difficult and b) very expensive.
 Times have changed and now you can have affordable quality and comfort but without the cruelty.
 We can encourage the clothing industry to move towards ethical products by supporting the ethical products they already have.

 If you don’t think these are the shoes for you, here’s a wicked article on how to spot other vegan shoes in the shop